Hemolytic Uremic Syndrome in Children

 In addition to a complete medical history and physical exam, test for hemolytic may

 Blood tests.
-Done to assess blood cell counts, electrolytes, and kidney function
+Done to check blood cell counts, electrolytes, and kidney function

 Urine tests.
 Done to check for blood and protein